Bernard J. Taylor

-Bernard J. Taylor is a writer and composer of musicals and stage plays.
-His stage works have been produced around the world and translated into German, Romanian, Polish, Hungarian, Spanish and Italian.
-He is also the writer of 14 novels and three non-fiction books.
+Bernard J. Taylor is a writer and composer known for his musicals and stage plays.
+His works have been produced globally and translated into German, Romanian, Polish, Hungarian, Spanish, and Italian.

-Taylor was born and educated in Cape Town, South Africa.
-His forebears included John Taylor, the first British missionary to southern Africa.
-He left South Africa for England in 1969 and remained in England until 1998, after which he spent a year in Australia before settling in the United States.
-He lives in San Antonio, Texas.
+Born and educated in Cape Town, South Africa, Taylor is a descendant of John Taylor, a pioneer British missionary to southern Africa.
+In 1969, he relocated to England, where he resided until 1998.
+Following a year in Australia, he settled in the United States and now resides in San Antonio, Texas.